hibernationTheory/grunt-start-kit/README.md

 - This is a start kit (a scaffold) for using Grunt with your project.
 It provides you with a directory structure with plenty of useful Grunt plugins ready to be installed (npm install) and structured in a way that makes it easy to scale your project.
 The structure is built in a way that separates each indiviual Grunt plugin into it's own file. (inside the folder: /grunt/).
 So you have a clear separation of Grunt plugin setup and content from the master Grunt config file allowing for a more modular setup.

 The Grunt plugins that are installed so far are:
-- assemble.js : Allows for easy compiling of handlebar files into corresponding html elements.
+- assemble : Allows for easy compiling of handlebar files into corresponding html elements.
 Templating for the win.
-- browserify.js : To use modules in your JS.
+- browserify : To use modules in your JS.
 It also uses 'babelify' to make use of this transpiler (allows you to use ES6 features in JS)
 - contrib-copy: To copy the contents of a dir from one location to next.
 To be able to create a separation in between your source and distribution directory (which would include code in a different state like uglified, etc...).
 - contrib-sass: Convert your sass into scss
+- clean: deletes the 'dist' folder.
+Has a separate task to call with.
 - text-replace: Replace target string(s) in src files with target values.
 - watch: Watch for changes in a specific dir and launch a task if change happens.